DelfiSpace/PROP_FlightSoftware/README.md

 # PROP_FlightSoftware
-This folder contains the flight software for the Delfi-PQ ADCS board.
+This folder contains the flight software for the Delfi-PQ uPropulsion board.

 ## Requirements